-Targets and Results P. 51
+Targets and Results P. 53

-Compliance P. 52
+Compliance P. 54

-CSR Procurement P. 53
+CSR Procurement P. 55

-Fair and Appropriate Information Disclosure P. 54
+Fair and Appropriate Information Disclosure P. 56

 Enterprise Blueprint for 2020 To meet the expectations of society Details of current activities (■: Completed, △: Ongoing) Future initiatives and targets Fair competition Are complying with all laws and regulations, ordinances, agreements, and internal regulations, and acting with high ethical standards based on being a model for society Management policies are broadly understood and compliance awareness is widespread.
-As a result, by proactively conducting CSR activities and adapting to environmental changes, business continuity as well as sustainable development are achieved ■ Enact and implement management regulations including those on insider trading and appropriate disclosure △ Comply with internal regulations including the Export Security Control Regulations △ Appropriately implement regulations to comply with the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Antimonopoly Act) △ Compliance with the Subcontract Act and the Act for Securing the Proper Operation of Worker Dispatching Undertakings (prevention of falsified contracts) △ Build a system that prohibits bribes △ Draft the CSR Code of Conduct and the CSR Procurement Guidelines △ Employees read the Compliance Textbook and take e-learning courses △ Conduct CSR education including holding CSR informational sessions △ Hold lectures on legal and regulatory compliance △ Legal compliance inspections △ Regularly revise internal regulations (to satisfy legal amendments) ■ Become a signatory to the United Nations Global Compact To reduce legal risks Fair competition Information is disclosed quickly and appropriately, and market value has increased Including negative information regarding business conditions, CSR, risks, etc.) △ Hold financial results briefings △ Publish various reports △ Release information via the company website △ Hold briefings for individual investors and analysts and respond to investor inquiries △ Hold press conferences for mass media outlets and others To enhance the corporate brand and value 1.
-Improve the website (IR, CSR information) 2.
-Strengthen the information communications structure (PR) 3.
-Communicate information that supports ESG investment Fair competition • Appropriately manage confidential information including trade secrets and personal information ■ Establish the Information Management Committee △ Proper implementation of internal regulations (information management regulations, personal information protection management rules, etc.) △ Education through e-learning △ Operation of information management systems (Documal, MOSS) △ Conduct information security audits Maintain confidential information management Review and implement measures addressing environmental changes related to information management inside and outside Japan Social responsibility in the value chain • Select business partners based on the CSR Procurement Guidelines and periodically confirm the Guidelines' status of implementation ■ Multiple-source △ Comply with laws and regulations on competition including the Antimonopoly Act △ Satisfy the RoHS Directive, bans on substances, etc. △ Purchasing following the CSR Procurement Guidelines Develop and establish the CSR Code of Conduct and CSR Procurement Guidelines in the supply chain Build the supply chain CSR survey database Respect for property rights Promoting understanding on the handling of intellectual property rights (including trade secrets) The system of monitoring other companies' intellectual property rights to prevent violations is functioning properly ■ Institute regulations on intellectual property rights and intellectual property management △ Education using the Compliance Textbook and intellectual property education △ Hold meetings on countermeasures for other companies' patents and patent risk audits as appropriate Foster and establish an intellectual property mindset through ongoing compliance and intellectual property education
+As a result, by proactively conducting CSR activities and adapting to environmental changes, business continuity as well as sustainable development are achieved ■ Enact and implement management regulations including those on insider trading and appropriate disclosure △ Comply with internal regulation including the Export Security Control Regulations △ Appropriately implement regulations to comply with the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Antimonopoly Act) △ Compliance with the Subcontract Act and the Act for Securing the Proper Operation of Worker Dispatching Undertakings (prevention of falsified contracts) △ Regulations in the CSR Code of Conduct and CSR Procurement Guidelines △ Employees read the CSR Textbook and Compliance Textbook and take e-learning courses △ Conduct CSR education including holding CSR informational sessions △ Hold workshops on legal and regulatory compliance △ Legal compliance inspections △ Regularly revise internal regulations (to satisfy legal amendments) To reduce legal risks Compliance with internal regulations Ongoing legal training and information sharing using the Compliance Textbook and other materials Education on the CSR Code of Conduct Ongoing compliance education Revise the Compliance Textbook and the CSR Textbook and hold related informational meetings Ongoing CSR briefings by the head of the CSR division Support the establishment of compliance systems at Zeon Group companies outside Japan (develop in the supply chain) Shift from compliance to sustainability (promote understanding among management and establish among employees) Become a signatory to the United Nations Global Compact Fair competition Information is disclosed quickly and appropriately, and market value has increased (including negative information regarding business conditions, CSR, risks, etc.) △ Hold financial results briefings △ Publish various reports △ Release information via the company website △ Hold briefings for individual investors and analysts and respond to media inquiries △ Hold press conferences To enhance the corporate brand and value Improve the website (IR, CSR information) Strengthen the information communications structure (PR) Communicate information that supports ESG investment Social responsibility in the value chain • Select business partners based on the CSR Procurement Guidelines and periodically confirm the Guidelines' status of implementation ■ Multiple-source △ Comply with laws and regulations on competition including the Antimonopoly Act △ Satisfy the RoHS Directive, bans on substances, etc. △ Purchasing following the CSR Procurement Guidelines Develop and establish the CSR Code of Conduct and CSR Procurement Guidelines in the supply chain Build the supply chain CSR survey database